 The aim of the course is to establish what an experiment really is.
 More importantly, what characterizes a good experiment?
 This course aims to answer these questions and speed up the journey towards becoming a proficient experimenter.

-The course will help you understand basic concepts in science theory and how to apply them in practice.
-You will learn about the difference between experimentation and passive observation, and to plan and carry out experiments that result in explanatory knowledge.
-It also explains how to apply important statistical tools throughout your research process.
+The course will support the understanding of basic concepts in science theory and how to apply them in practice.
+This includes the difference between experimentation and passive observation, and how to plan and carry out experiments that result in explanatory knowledge.
+The course will also provide knowledge on how to apply important statistical tools through out your research process.